Flight change, delay and cancellation

 The airline may change the time of the flight in up to 30 minutes for domestic flights and 1 hour for international flights as long as the change is notified at least 24 hours before the original flight date considering the original time of departure.
 If advised in advance, these changes do not generate any obligation to the airline.

 If the passenger does not receive any information or if the change is of more than 30 minutes for national flights and 1 hour for international flights, the airline must offer a new flight option or full reimbursement.

-If the passenger is not advised about flight changes and arrives at the airport for the trip, the airline must provide alternative transportation services and material assistance, when applicable, besides rebooking and full reimbursement options.
+If the passenger is not advised about flight changes and arrives at the airport for the trip, the airline must provide material assistance, when applicable, besides rebooking and full reimbursement options.